PICdew/ComSeq/README.md

 ComSeq
 ======

-Sequencing digital I/O with a PIC16F (test)
+Sequencing digital I/O with a PIC16F